samdark/yii2-cookbook/book/scaling.md

 # Making Your Yii2 App Scalable

 Applications which can suddenly gain large amounts of traffic should handle it by temporarily adding additional servers.
-This is called autoscaling.
+This is called auto scaling.

-To set up an application for auto scaling, the application needs to be made stateless (no local Session or Cache storage), and the database needs to be hosted on a separate server.
+To set up an application for auto scaling, the application needs to be made stateless (generally nothing should be written directly to the application hosting server, so no local Session or Cache storage), and the database needs to be hosted on a separate server.

 Setting up a Yii2 application for auto scaling is fairly straight forward: